kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 ### Introduction
 In this case study, we are hired by Longwood Laser Engraving to provide financial statements using Excel.
 We are asked for:
-- Income Statements for the years 2008 and 2009
-- Balance Sheet for the year ended December 31, 2009
+- Income Statements for the years 2008 and 2009, Balance Sheet for the year ended December 31, 2009
-- Statement of Cash Flows for the year ended December 31, 2009
+- Statement of Cash Flows for 2009
-- Income Statements for the years 2008 and 2009 (common size)
-- Balance Sheet for the year ended December 31, 2009 (common size)
+- Income Statements for the years 2008 and 2009, Balance Sheet for the year ended December 31, 2009 (common size)

 We use formulas, references, formatting, and other tools in Excel to create our financial statements.